 While it may seem obvious, remember to look North!
-The lights dance along the magnetic bands of the arctic circle, so you need to keep your eyes North to see them.
+The lights dance along the magnetic bands near the arctic circle, so you need to keep your eyes North to see them.

 Weak aurora activity will look grey to the naked eye.
 Much like wispy clouds or fog moving in the wind.
 They can be easy to miss if you don’t realize it.

 Aim your camera at the grey stuff and shoot a long-exposure photo (20 seconds or so).
 If those “clouds” come out green in your image, they aren’t clouds!
 You’re witnessing a weaker version of the northern lights.

 The stronger the aurora activity, the brighter the colors will be.

 Northern Lights Photography Tips